email2ify/drf-frieds/README.md

 **Profiles**

 * I needed to create a new blank profile with default image when a user is created.
-* I needed to be able to see profiles post
+* I needed to be able to see profiles posts when user posted

 **Contact**

 * For user, I can be able to fill out an enquiries form
-* For user, I can be able to reach out through the contact if any complaint arises or deleting of account
+* For user, I can be able to reach out through the contact form if any complaint arises or deleting of an account

 **Animal**